 Something needed to change.
 So I packed all the graphic novels from our classroom library into my big wheeled crate and took them home.

 It didn’t take long for the graphic novel addicts to realize that their reading workshop escape mechanism was gone.
 I discussed my decision with the class, explaining that the need for all of them to self-regulate their reading choices and challenge themselves by reading books in text-based formats was what had caused me to remove all the graphic novels from our classroom library, and that furthermore, although I would not stop them from checking graphic novels out of the school library, they would need to take them home to read.
 There would be no reading of graphic novels in Room 226 for the rest of the year.

 It was a rash decision.
 Reactionary.
 Authoritarian.
 Quite unlike me.
 But I’m given only nine months to grow the readers who are in my class, and nearly half our time together was gone.
 Desperate times require desperate measures.
 Luckily, every instructional move has both intended and unintended outcomes.

 The first surprise consequence was that the readers of diverse texts came to the rescue of their floundering classmates, recommending books that would wean them away from graphic novels, wisely guiding them to books with some picture support, or short novels of 100 pages or so.
-Because the recommendation of these books came from classmates, they weren’t scorned as “easy” books or “baby” books.
+Because these book recommendations came from classmates, they weren’t scorned as “easy” books or “baby” books.
 Our classroom community of readers was strengthened by my rash decision.

 Putting the graphic novels back onto the shelves of my classroom library next fall will necessitate the removal of some books to make space.
-If I’m strategic about which books stay in my basement until January, perhaps I can begin to truly support readers rather than forcing them to make the transition from graphic novel series into books that will help them to grow as readers toward self-challenges and good choices in all formats.
+If I’m strategic about which books stay in my basement until January, perhaps I can truly support readers rather than forcing them to make the transition from graphic novel series to books that will help them grow as readers toward self-challenges and good choices in all formats.